Upcoming keynote speakers

 Dana Bowers, Founder, Venminder

 Dana Bowers has been an entrepreneur and leader in the financial industry for more than 30 years.
 Through Venminder, Ms. Bowers created a state-of-the-art vendor management software solution.
 Prior to Venminder, she founded and served as CEO of iPay Technologies which she grew from a start-up to one of the largest, independent bill pay providers in the U.S. In 2009, she was awarded an Ernst and Young Entrepreneur of the Year award for the South Central Ohio/Kentucky region.
-Join us to learn from a high profile/high risk entrepreneur with proven leadership and talent.
+At 100 Wise Women, we gained insights from a high profile/high risk entrepreneur with proven leadership and talent.

 July 28, 2016